goedgeai/dropt-cli/examples/trials/imagenet-pytorch/README.md

 $ python imagenet.py
 ```

-To know more options, enter
+To know about more options, enter
 ```console
 $ python imagenet.py -h
 ```